littleosbook/littleosbook/the_road_to_user_mode.md

     mkdir -p iso/modules
 ~~~

-Later in this chapter, the application `program` will be created.
+The application `program` will be created later in this chapter.

 The code that calls `kmain` must be updated to pass information to `kmain`
 about where it can find the modules.
 We also want to tell GRUB that it should